 To get the most from the classes it’s best if you arrive 10 minutes before the class begins.
 Arriving late not only means that you won’t get the best from your class but is disruptive to the other students.
 I always lock the door when the class starts so that we are safe and warm and will not be disturbed.

-Leave 2 hours after a meal and 1 hour after a snack before practising yoga
+Leave 2 hours after a meal and 1 hour after a snack before your yoga class

 Wear comfy, stretchy clothing – not too loose so that it flops in your face when bending

 If you are unsure about a health issue, talk to your doctor before starting yoga

 If you are pregnant some of the exercises I offer are not suitable – find ‘Yoga for Pregnancy’ classes